Tastecard

 tastecard is a discount card accepted by many restaurants in the UK and Ireland offering typically a 50% discount or two meals for the price of one at participating restaurants; details and restrictions vary from restaurant to restaurant and are listed on the website.
 It is implemented by a physical card the same size as a credit card or a "digital card" on a mobile phone.
 Both chain and independent restaurants, some with a Michelin star, accept tastecard.
 Discounted pizza delivery and cinema tickets are also available.
 The price of annual membership as of 2023 was £34.99, often with a trial period available free or at nominal cost.
+As of July 2025 the price is £79.99 per year.

 Restrictions may apply: some restaurants allow discounts to no more than two diners; cards may not be accepted at peak times such as Fridays or Saturdays, or December; it is usually necessary to book beforehand.

-It was originally set up in 2006 as tastelondon by founders Matt Turner and Jamie Milner, and re-branded in 2010 to encompass the rest of the UK and Ireland. tastecard reported over 7,000 participating restaurants and over 800,000 members, and claimed to be "the largest dining club cooperative of our kind, anywhere in the world".
+It was originally set up in 2006 as tastelondon by founders Matt Turner and Jamie Milner, and re-branded in 2010 to encompass the rest of the UK and Ireland.
+In June 2014 tastecard reported over 7,000 participating restaurants and over 800,000 members.
+It claims to be "the UK's biggest dining club", but no longer lists numbers of members and restaurants.